- Attraction Seating

-At the American Adventure, the Spirit of America Fife and Drum Corps bring you back to the 1700s with both costume design and sounds.
-The Voices of Liberty have been entertaining Epcot guests for many, many years.
+At the American Adventure, the Voices of Liberty have been entertaining Epcot guests for many, many years.
 The a capella ensemble has a full repertoire of traditional American folk songs.
 During the holidays, the Voices fill the atrium of the American Adventure with a collection of traditional song.

 There is almost always something going on at the America Gardens Theatre.
 Located across from the American Adventure, you can rest your feet for a while and be entertained by any variety of song and/or dance companies.
 At Epcot's springtime Flower and Garden Festival, "Garden Rocks " acts like Peter Noone of Herman's Hermits and Village People perform the hits that made them famous.
 In the summer, the theatre is home to a series of sound-alike, tribute bands, as part of "Sounds Like Summer."
 During the fall's Food and Wine Festival, a variety of concerts with the theme "Eat to the Beat" take place.And of course during the holidays see the traditional Candlelight Processional, which will feature a celebrity narrator reading the story of the Nativity, accompanied by a full choir.

 From clear across the World Showcase lagoon come the sounds of Japanese drummers Matsuriza (pictured at top).